mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 1.  **Rollout Exogeneity**\
     Treatment assignment and timing should be uncorrelated with potential outcomes.

-    -   Evidence: Regress adoption on pre-treatment variables.
+    -   **Evidence**: Regress adoption on pre-treatment variables.
 And if you find evidence of correlation, include linear trends interacted with pre-treatment variables [@hoynes2009consumption]
-    -   Evidence: [@deshpande2019screened, p.
-223]
+    -   **Evidence** [@deshpande2019screened, p.
+223]:
         -   Treatment is random: Regress treatment status at the unit level to all pre-treatment observables.
 If you have some that are predictive of treatment status, you might have to argue why it's not a worry.
 At best, you want this.
         -   Treatment timing is random: Conditional on treatment, regress timing of the treatment on pre-treatment observables.
 At least, you want this.